断亲

 What Does 断亲 Mean?

 The trend of young Chinese people deliberately cutting off or minimizing contact with extended family — skipping family gatherings, blocking relatives on WeChat, refusing to attend weddings and funerals.
-Driven by exhaustion with intrusive questions (why aren't you married? how much do you earn?), unsolicited advice, and the performative obligations of Chinese family culture.
+Emerging around 2023, driven by exhaustion with intrusive questions (why aren't you married? how much do you earn?), unsolicited advice, and the performative obligations of Chinese family culture.
 A direct challenge to Confucian family values.

 Cultural Context